aas312/insurance_dapp/README.md

 ### Stretch Goals

 #### Project uses IPFS
 The project is hosted and available on IPFS [https://ipfs.infura.io/ipfs/QmZhy2hpuR2653Kt3ny5vRnTt8mv4gLnFgqju7qLmCoUSL/](https://ipfs.infura.io/ipfs/QmZhy2hpuR2653Kt3ny5vRnTt8mv4gLnFgqju7qLmCoUSL/).
-To view the project on IPFS you must be conntected to the Rinkeby network in MetaMask since that's where the known contract addresses are in the hosted version of the app.
+To view the project on IPFS you must be connected to the Rinkeby network in MetaMask since that's where the known contract addresses are in the hosted version of the app.
 It also utilizes IPFS in the creation of policies.
 A user may upload a file to IPFS during the policy creation process and it will be linked in the policy information.

 #### Project uses uPort